nikomatsakis/babysteps/babysteps/_posts/2018-11-08-splash-2018-mid-week-report.md

 ### Borrow checker field guide

-Yesterday I had a very nice conversation with Will Creigthon and Anna Zeng.
+Yesterday I had a very nice conversation with Will Crichton and Anna Zeng.
 They were presenting the results of work they have been doing to identify barriers to adoption for Rust ([they have a paper you can download here to learn more][wcaz]).
 Specifically, they've been